Code-Institute-Submissions/darrendc-dev-ms2-memory-game/README.md

-# Darren Daly Carolan Personal Portfolio
+# Darren Daly Carolan Memory Game
 ## Purpose

 This is my second milestone project I have done as part of Code Institute's Full Stack software development course which I am doing